gilbertokalibra/coursera-getting-and-cleaning-data/README.md

 #Involved Files
 - README.md -- Apresentation this project and assignments.

-- CodeBook.md -- a code book that describes the variables, the data, and any transformations performed to clean up the data.
+- CodeBook.md -- Describes the variables, the data, and any transformations performed to clean up the data.

 - run_analysis.R -- Script R code